Reperion/BMAD-METHOD/bmadatmike.md

 The general workflow within an IDE using the BMAD-Method revolves around configuring custom agent modes and leveraging the structured assets within the `bmad-agent` folder.

+**Demonstration Note:** As the Orchestrator, I will now simulate the process of becoming an Architect Agent and executing a task to generate an architecture document, showcasing the dynamic capabilities of this framework.

 ```mermaid
 graph TD
     A[User Interaction] --> B{IDE Agent};